Specific replant disease

-Specific replant disease (also known as ‘Sick Soil Syndrome’) is a malady that manifests itself when susceptible plants such as apples, pears, plums, cherries and roses are placed into soil previously occupied by a related species.
+Specific replant disease (also known as sick soil syndrome) is a malady that manifests itself when susceptible plants such as apples, pears, plums, cherries and roses are placed into soil previously occupied by a related species.
 The exact causes are not known, but in the first year the new plants will grow poorly.
 Root systems are weak and may become blackened, and plants may fail to establish properly.

-One theory is that replant disease is due to a whole menagerie of tree pathogens - fungi, bacteria, nematodes, viruses and other organisms.
-These parasitise target the living tissues of the mature tree, hastening senility and death, and survive in the soil and decaying roots after the tree has died.
-Putting a young traumatised tree with an immature root system into this 'broth' of pathogens can be too much for an infant tree to cope with.
-Any new root growth is rapidly and heavily colonised, so that shoot growth is virtually zero.
+One theory is that replant disease is due to a variety of tree pathogens — fungi, bacteria, nematodes, viruses and other organisms.
+These parasites target the living tissues of the mature tree, hastening senility and death, and survive in the soil and decaying roots after the tree has died.
+Putting a young traumatized tree with an immature root system into this broth of pathogens can be too much for an infant tree to cope with.
+Any new root growth is rapidly and heavily colonized, so that shoot growth is virtually zero.
 This is especially true if it is on a dwarfing rootstock, which by its nature will be relatively inefficient.
 As a rule, replant disease persists for around fifteen years in the soil, although this varies with local conditions.
 Pathogens survive in dead wood and organic matter until exposed to predation by their home rotting away, and will also depend on whether the original orchard was planted with dwarf or standard trees.
-Standards have more vigorous - therefore larger - roots, and are thus likely to take longer to degrade.
+Standards have more vigorous therefore larger - roots, and are thus likely to take longer to degrade.